-Table Detail

-Rule Statements The Rule Statements table lists the rules associated with the selected Rule Task; you add a rule to the table by dragging an existing Business Rule element from the Project Browser onto an empty row of the table.
+Table Detail Rule Statements The Rule Statements table lists the rules associated with the selected Rule Task; you add a rule to the table by dragging an existing Business Rule element from the Project Browser onto an empty row of the table.
 You do not create new rules within the table.

-Tou do not create new rules within the table.

 Decision The Decision Table is used to model conditional rules (for example: Cars must not be rented to customers of age less than 18).

-The table has three sections:

-• Rule Conditions - to model condition variables

-• Rule Actions - to model action variables

-• Rule Bindings - to link the rule in the rule table

-Computation Rule Using the Computation Rule table, you model rules that require a calculation to be performed on the source information, and/or the interaction of rules.
+The table has three sections: Rule Conditions - to model condition variables Rule Actions - to model action variables Rule Bindings - to link the rule in the rule table Computation Rule Using the Computation Rule table, you model rules that require a calculation to be performed on the source information, and/or the interaction of rules.

 The table has these columns:

-Computation Rule Actions
+- Computation Rule Actions

-• Expression
+- Expression

-Rule Bindings
+- · Rule Bindings

-• Rule Dependency
+- Rule Dependency

-- Business Rule Modeling is available in the Business and Software Engineering edition and the Ultimate edition of Enterprise Architect - To assist with traceability as you complete the relationships across the Rule Composer, selecting an entry in one table automatically highlights the corresponding rows and columns of the other tables; for example, if a Rule Statement is selected, the related rule column in the Decision Table and row in the Computation Rule Table are highlighted
+- Business Rule Modeling is available in the Unified edition and the Ultimate edition of Enterprise Architect - To assist with traceability as you complete the relationships across the Rule Composer, selecting an entry in one table automatically highlights the corresponding rows and columns of the other tables; for example, if a Rule Statement is selected, the related rule column in the Decision Table and row in the Computation Rule Table are highlighted and the 'Computation Rule' Tab are linked, so if you increase the column width on one table it changes the width on all tables